Cindypsd/cindypsd/README.md

 ## Hello world! 💫🚀

+Hi there, I'm Cindy Posada, your friendly neighborhood Frontend developer! ✌🏼

+Communication is key, and lucky for you, I'm fluent in both human and computer language 🤖.
 I'm a Full-Stack Developer with a passion for coding! 💻 My skills include HTML, CSS, JavaScript, React, Node.js, SQL, and more.
 I love learning and collaborating with others to build innovative web applications.
 You'll find some of my latest projects, which showcase my skills and experience in the field.

 <div align="center">